Dualstar: 1989-1994: Founding, contracts with ABC Television, and BMG Kidz

 To better represent the Olsens in their new career ventures, Dualstar Productions was started by Robert Thorne, through Loeb & Loeb, on May 5, 1993.
-At the time it was established, David Brian Olsen was designated as the president of Dualstar, with Thorne serving as the Chief executive officer.
+At the time it was established, David Brian Olsen was designated as the president of Dualstar, with Thorne as the Chief executive officer.
 A month after Dualstar's creation, it was announced ABC Television Network and Dualstar had entered into a production agreement.
 Dualstar was to produce a 13-episode television series to star the Olsen twins following the final season of Full House, and a TV-movie for ABC, in addition to developing other programming.
 The agreement would also give ABC participation in the next Mary-Kate and Ashley music album and music-video collection in which ABC would then receive royalties.

-Production on the first TV-movie began June 3, 1993, before the news of the deal with ABC had even been made public.
+Production on the first TV movie began June 3, 1993, before the news of the deal with ABC had even been made public.
 In a co-production between Dualstar and Green/Epstein, the team behind To Grandmother's House We Go, and with Mary-Kate and Ashley executive producing, it was decided to do another Holiday film.
 The new movie entitled Double, Double, Toil and Trouble would be slated for a 1993 Halloween release.
 Mary-Kate and Ashley didn't actually hire the writer and director, as the executive producer would normally do.
 Instead, the move was the first step in "empowering" the Olsens and their company, Thorne explained.
 The pay for both Mary-Kate and Ashley, for their first two TV movies was $500,000 each.

 At the same time, work on their second album I Am the Cute One began, slated for an October release along with a music video tape entitled Our First Video.
 To coincide with the impending releases, Dualstar launched Mary-Kate and Ashley's Fun Club, the official Olsen fan club.

 Our First Video premiered at the 1993 Video Software Dealers Association (VSDA) convention, with the video and the album hitting stores on September 28, 1993.
 To promote the new album and video, the sisters appeared on an hour-long QVC special, and in what Zoom Express/BMG Kidz executives referred to as a "first-of-its-kind deal" Capital Cities/ABC supplemented the advertising campaign with prime time commercials which would air on six first-run episodes of Full House.